 Olli-Pekka Kallasvu, former CEO of Nokia:

-Google, an original iPhone launch partner, however, was far more perceptive, and more agile.
+Google, an original iPhone launch partner, was both perceptive, and agile.
 They'd already bought Danger, the next generation phone platform created by Sidekick mastermind — and former Apple employee — Andy Rubin.
-They'd originally focused on making a Windows Mobile competitor, determined to make sure Microsoft could never dominate the market and cut them out of the mobile future they so clearly recognized would be the next big thing.
+They'd originally focused on making a Windows Mobile/BlackBerry-style competitor, determined to make sure Microsoft could never dominate the market and cut them out of the mobile future they so clearly recognized would be the next big thing.